Last updated: November 16, 2020

 - Any student feeling unsafe because of ongoing obligations should report this first to your advisor, or alternatively to the program director and finally to the Graduate School.
 Students should confer with advisors regarding standard operating procedures while in research labs.
 The “Wake Up Research” guide provides additional guidance.

 - Research activity is underway, but students should never come to lab or research sites without obtaining permission of your research advisor.
 Follow the “Wake Up Research” guide to protocols related to return to research.
+If you CAN be home, you SHOULD be home

 - Even if you have permission to enter the facilities, you should remain at home and notify your advisor if you are ill.
 The “Wake Up Research” Guide provides guidance on self-monitoring and what to do if you have symptoms.